-3.4.2 A key project objective is to create a sustainable operating model for the University such that, after initial start-up costs, it will operate on a self-sufficient basis.
-The outputs from the financial model show that the new University breaks even from 2022/23, generating a marginal surplus each
+5.2 A key project objective is to create a sustainable operating model for the University such that, after initial start-up costs, it will operate on a self-sufficient basis.
+The outputs from the financial model show that the new University breaks even from 2022/23, generating a marginal surplus each year, although sensitivity testing indicates that the operating model is vulnerable to almost any level of reduction in income.
+Initial start-up costs for running the University are anticipated to exceed the available budget and the ADP will meet the full costs of working capital to cover this anticipated £5.4m deficit through a loan to the new University.
+The model shows that the key financial risks for the ADP and its ability to fully establish the University are:

-- The need to recruit at least the student numbers anticipated by the model and maintain target per student fee levels to generate sufficient income (particularly in the light of the impacts of Covid-19). - Potential increased costs, particularly for asset maintenance. - · Securing start-up funding - 3.4.3 The potential mitigations for these risks include contingency provision throughout the ten year period, as well as a suite of measure to control costs and/or increase incomes.
-Subject to these considerations it is anticipated that funds will be available to meet both the project budget and the requirements of the new University operating model. - 3.4.5 The LGF investment was approved by the Business Board and Combined Authority Board based on the option to sell the 12.3m shares purchased with Local Growth Funding by 2028.
+- The need to recruit at least the student numbers anticipated by the model and maintain target per student fee levels to generate sufficient income (particularly in the light of the impacts of Covid-19). - Potential increased costs, particularly for asset maintenance. - Securing start-up funding - 5.3 The potential mitigations for these risks include contingency provision throughout the ten year period, as well as a suite of measure to control costs and/or increase incomes.
+Subject to these considerations it is anticipated that funds will be available to meet both the project budget and the requirements of the new University operating model. - 5.4 The LGF investment was approved by the Business Board and Combined Authority Board based on the option to sell the 12.3m shares purchased with Local Growth Funding by 2028.
 This would rely on a buyer being found for the shares and would affect the balance of control between shareholders in DevCo but would have no direct impact on the project financials and deliverability.

-3.5 Management Case
+6.0 Management Case